YounesB-McGill/modeling-assistant/modelingassistant/corpus_descriptions/README.md

 Level 3: Parametrized response:

-> The ${similarYetIncorrectClassName} class has a name that is not quite right.
+> The ${similarYetIncorrectClassName} class has a name that is not quite right but the attributes and/or associations are correct.

 Level 4: Parametrized response:

 > The ${similarYetIncorrectClassName} class should be changed to ${correctClassName}.

+Level 5: Resource response with Reference:

+> Please review the [Classes](https://mycourses2.mcgill.ca/) part of the Class Diagram lecture.

 ### Enumeration mistakes